spencerhochberg/polefx/devices/freestanding_pole.md

 ### X-Stage Reminders

 - Prior to every use, make sure the screws are tight.
-- Tighten the 2 Static/Spin hex screws and set your pole to ‘STATIC’ mode prior to removal.
-If it is in spinning mode, the pole cannot be removed.
 - Do not lift or carry the X-Stage by the plates, this will damage the spring catch pins.
 - Do not drag/slide the X-Stage, this will damage the rubber feet.
-- Do not try to remove the pole when in spinning mode, damage will occur.

 ## X-Stage Modifications